Myriware-Solutions/Myriware-Scripting-Language/README.md

 ```

 ## Meta-name
 The meta-name is the name of the table.
 This can be only word-characters (regex '\w').
 When MSL parses Tasp, it stores the name in the Meta attribute of the object.
-There need to be an equals sign before the meta-name.
+There needs to be an equals sign before the meta-name.
 This is because Tasp is MSL, meaning that like the string or object, it has a denoter.

 ## Header
 The table Header is all the stuff that falles <code>\< here ></code>.
 The data entries are in parentisis, and seperated by commas (<code>(...=...), (...=...)</code>).
 Inside, they contain the tag (left of the equals), and the data (right of the equals).
 The only accepted values are word-characters and the ampsterstand (&) for defining multiple things.